-December 31, 2021 Decemb er 31, 2 020
+December 31, 2022 December 31, 2021

 Carrying Carrying

 amount Fair value amount Fair value

 Financial liabilities

-Lease liabilities \$ 685 \$ 606 \$ 800 \$ 720
+Lease liabilities \$ 192 \$ 127 \$ 685 \$ 606

-Bank indebtedness \$ 8,087 \$ 8,065 \$ 10,093 \$ 10,094
+Bank indebtedness \$ 30,016 \$ 31,115 \$ 8,087 \$ 8,065

-Equipment loans \$ 16 \$ 14 \$ 95 \$ 86
+Equipment loans \$ 16 \$ 14 \$ 16 \$ 14

-Paycheck Protection Program loan \$ - \$ - \$ 2,426 \$ 2,360

-Loan from related party \$ 26,609 \$ 26,040 \$ 24,282 \$ 24,173
+Loan from related party \$ - \$ - \$ 26,609 \$ 26,040

 Management assessed that the fair values of cash and cash equivalents, restricted cash, other current assets, other receivables, accounts payable, and dividends payable approximate their carrying amounts due to the short-term maturities of these instruments, and the fair value of acquisition obligations approximate their carrying value as they are non-interest bearing.
-Trade receivables subject to provisional pricing are already carried at fair value.
+Trade receivables subject to provisional pricing and derivative asset are already carried at fair value.

-Fair values of the Company's lease liabilities, bank indebtedness, equipment loans, PPP loan, and loan from related-party are determined by using discounted cash flow models that use discount rates that reflect the issuer's borrowing rate as at the end of the reporting period.
+Fair values of the Company's lease liabilities, bank indebtedness, equipment loans, and loan from related-party are determined by using discounted cash flow models that use discount rates that reflect the issuer's borrowing rate as at the end of the reporting period.
+The fair value of the derivative asset is determined using discounted cash flow models that incorporate commodity forward prices, credit risk adjustments and discount rates.